OmarAbdelwahhab30/Backend-Development-Roadmap/README.md

 This roadmap, I believe, is suitable to set you on the right path for backend development. </br>
 After that, you can explore as you wish. </br>

+> This is a very simplified roadmap for learning backend development.
+I've included almost all the sources that I learned from in this roadmap.
 > The roadmap is divided into 4 levels.
 The most important thing is not to rush through completing it before mastering each part.
 It may take you 1 , 2 , 3 or 4 years, but that doesn't matter.
 The most important thing is mastery.

 ### Important Note Before Browsing the Roadmap: